2019–2022 Sudanese protests: November 2020

 On 23 November, the Forces of Freedom and Change announced that the formation of a transition government would be delayed until the end of 2020.
-Three days later, Sadiq al-Mahdi (the last democratically-elected prime minister, ousted by Omar al-Bashir) died of COVID-19.
+Three days later, Sadiq al-Mahdi (the last democratically elected prime minister, ousted by Omar al-Bashir) died of COVID-19.
 Al-Mahdi's family said that he died after three weeks of treatment in a hospital in the United Arab Emirates.
 After his death, a three-day period of mourning was declared by Prime Minister Abdalla Hamdok and flags across Sudan were flown at half-mast.

 December 2020

 The US embassy in Khartoum said on 14 December that Sudan had been removed from its list of states sponsoring terrorism.
 US Secretary of State Mike Pompeo described the removal as an essential advance in enhancing cooperation between the US and Sudan's transition government.
 Sudan expressed its gratitude for the removal, and Prime Minister Abdalla Hamdok said that it would have a positive impact on the country.
-Turkish foreign ministry spokesman Hami Aksoy praised the decision, long awaited by Turkey.
+Turkish foreign ministry spokesman Hami Aksoy praised the decision, long-awaited by Turkey.

-On 19 December, thousands of protesters took to the streets to mark the two-year anniversary of the protest movement which resulted in the overthrow of Omar al-Bashir.
+On 19 December, thousands of protesters took to the streets to mark the second anniversary of the protest movement which resulted in the overthrow of Omar al-Bashir.
 The protesters' major demand was faster reforms (particularly economic), with some demanding the dissolution of the ruling coalition.
 In anticipation of the protests, major roads linking the government and military headquarters were closed by security forces.

 Protests also took place in Omdurman and other Sudanese cities.
 Protesters who marched towards the presidential palace, demanding a sit-in until a parliament is formed, were reportedly met with security forces who fired tear gas and sound grenades.
 No immediate casualties were reported.

 On 21 December, Human Rights Watch reported that Sudanese security forces had killed seven protesters and wounded at least 25 during unrest in Eastern Sudan's Kassala on 15 October.
 A 16-year-old boy was reportedly one of the fatalities.
 HRW called on the transition government of Sudan to ensure that the perpetrators were brought to justice, blaming police and the Rapid Support Forces for firing at demonstrators.